An impressive 12,244 birds were counted during the annual shorebird survey on the World Heritage-listed Faure Island.Read more...

 Since 2002, five species of threatened mammals have been reintroduced to Faure Island in 16 different translocation events.

-The successful restocking of Faure Island is significant because, after over 100 years operating as pastoral property stocked with sheep and goats, there were no native mammals left on Faure Island, other than the Northern Freetail Bat, when AWC acquired the property in 1999.
+The successful establishment of native mammals on Faure Island is significant because, after over 100 years operating as pastoral property stocked with sheep and goats, there were no native mammals left on Faure Island, other than the Northern Freetail Bat, when AWC acquired the property in 1999.
 Soon after acquisition, AWC conducted a comprehensive fauna survey including an analysis of sub-fossil remains.
-There was evidence of prior occupation by Echidnas, Pale Field Rats and Brush-tailed Bettongs on Faure, as well as Western Barred Bandicoots and Shark Bay Mice.
+There was evidence of prior occupation by Brush-tailed Bettongs (Woylie), Western Barred Bandicoots and Shark Bay Mice on Faure Island.
 While no subfossil evidence of Boodies or Banded Hare-wallabies was identified, these animals were found in other parts of the Shark Bay region and are likely to have previously existed on Faure.